hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ### 11 August 2025
-#### Individual Calculations API
-Existing Retrieve a Self Assessment Tax Calculation endpoint updated in Sandbox and Production with the following change:
-##### Added
-Two new fields in the retrieve response body:
-`calculation/businessProfitAndLoss/adjustedProfit`
-`calculation/businessProfitAndLoss/outstandingBusinessIncome`

-Applies only to tax years 2025-26 onwards.

----

-### 11 August 2025

 #### Business Details API